jumpingjoy/watchnationpro/index.md

 {% include section-cta.html button_text=">> READ OUR FULL REVIEW HERE <<" button_url="/apple-watch-series-6-review/" blank="true" %}

-### No.2 Samsung Active Galaxy Active 3
+### No.2 Samsung Galaxy Watch 3
 {% include image.html img="samsung-galaxy-active-3.webp" align="right" %}

-Top brand Samsung Galaxy watch has released another version to its Samsung galaxy range of smartwatch series called <a href="https://www.watchnationpro.com/samsung-galaxy-watch-3-review">Samsung Galaxy Active 3</a>.
+Top brand Samsung Galaxy watch has released another version to its Samsung galaxy range of smartwatch series called <a href="https://www.watchnationpro.com/samsung-galaxy-watch-3-review">Samsung Galaxy Watch 3</a>.

 You can aspire to all the features that are available in Tizen.
 Similar to galaxy watch active 2, the latest model comes with AMOLED screen display in two sizes, 40mm and 44mm.